eradiate/eradiate/docs/index.rst

 .. grid:: 1 2 auto auto
    :gutter: 3

-   .. grid-item-card:: :fas:`download` Getting started
+   .. grid-item-card:: :fas:`download` User Guide
-      :link: sec-getting_started
+      :link: sec-user_guide
       :link-type: ref

-      Learn about Eradiate, how to get it and how to compile it.
+      Learn about Eradiate, how to get it and how to use it.

    .. grid-item-card:: :fas:`graduation-cap` Tutorials
       :link: sec-tutorials
       :link-type: ref

       A practical introduction to Eradiate.

-   .. grid-item-card:: :fas:`book` User guide
-      :link: sec-user_guide
-      :link-type: ref

-      Learn how to use Eradiate.

    .. grid-item-card:: :fas:`file-code` Reference
       :link: sec-reference_api